Nate Lowe Player Props: Rangers vs. Padres

 Nate Lowe At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 15th, his on-base percentage ranks 10th, and he is 50th in the league in slugging.
+- Lowe leads Texas with an OBP of .380 this season while batting .285 with 61 walks and 69 runs scored.

-- Lowe is batting .400 with one homer during his last outings and is on an 11-game hitting streak.
+- Among qualifying hitters in MLB, his batting average ranks 19th, his on-base percentage ranks 10th, and he is 54th in the league in slugging.

-- Lowe has driven home a run in 41 games this season (39.8%), including more than one RBI in 12.6% of his games and producing three or more of his team's runs on three occasions..
+- In 41 games this season (39.4%), Lowe has picked up an RBI, and in 13 of those games (12.5%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.